opil/documentation/docs/admin/OPIL/opil_server.md

 ### Annotations

 Annotations are labeled positions of importance in the layout.
 Such labeled positions could be pick-up and drop-off locations, charging stations or pallet stacks.
-The annotations you will be working with in this guide are all pallet locations and are marked in the following image:
+The annotations you will be working with in this guide, all pallet locations and one charging station, are marked in the following image:
 ![demo_map_annotations.png](./img/demo_map_annotations.png)

 During this step, you should record the position and orientation of each labeled position for future use.
 The orientation is called `theta` in the configuration file.
 The orientation defines the approach direction, so that an approaching AGV has its heading towards the annotation as follows: